golota60/fixelart/README.md

 ## fixelart

-A simple utility to fix AI-generated pixelart
+A simple utility to fix AI-generated pixelart.
+Read about how it came to be [here](https://szymon.codes/blog/fixing-ai-pixelart) or use the [playground](https:/szymon.codes/fixelart-playground)

 ### Installation